longjianli/longjianli.github.io/_misc/email.md

 According to my experience, about 90% of emails sent from undergraduate students are unnecessary.
 The exceptions (10%) include, for example,
 - "I would like to apply for a grad school and can you write me a letter of recommendation?"
 (I am happy to deal with that, but please read [my letter of recommendation policy](https://alexisakira.github.io/misc/letter-of-recommendation) first.)
-- "I missed (am going to miss) an exam for a university-approved reason.
+- "I missed (am going to miss) an exam for such-and-such (university-approved) reason.
 What should I do?"
-(Please submit evidence.)
+(Please submit evidence that support your claim if you missed a midterm.
+If you miss a final, you fail the course [per university policy](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/).)

 Examples of unnecessary (90%) emails include, for example,
 - "When is the exam?"
 (Please read the syllabus.)